How To Do Manufacturing Capacity Planning

 Pretty much everyone’s first attempt at managing capacity planning will be with an Excel spreadsheet because it’s a quick way to perform complex calculations.
 An Excel spreadsheet will let you run a capacity calculation quickly.

-You can download our manufacturing planning excel template here.
-It will help you to predict shift output and time to manufacture using the calculations outlined earlier.
+Our manufacturing capacity planning excel template will help you to predict shift output and time to manufacture using the calculations outlined earlier.

 – Quick to set up and adjust calculations.